Can “The Long Conversation” Save Online Panel Discussions?

 The Long Conversation” format was adapted in this instance from The Smithsonian, where 25 leaders from the arts and sciences in a relay of two-person dialogues.
 But the unscripted back-and-forth of experts-interviewing-experts has also been used by organizations such as The Long Now Foundation, in 2010 which combined the 6-hour 19-minute presentation with data visualization performance by Sosolimited and a live performance of composer Jem Finer’s Longplayer.

-What was most interesting about this format is how well it fits in with online-first pedagogy, where the shift away from broadcast-based technodeterminism of Ted Talks is moving towards more participatory approaches.
+What was most interesting about this format is how well it fits in with online-first pedagogy, especially in spaces that thrive on high-stakes engagement like those found on a zahraniční online casino—where real-time decisions, instant rewards, and layered progression keep participants locked in for hours through pure interactivity.
+Educators are increasingly borrowing these mechanics to shift away from the broadcast-based technodeterminism of TED Talks and move toward truly participatory approaches.
 Thus far, the main method for altering presentation formats has been to engage audience participation in solo presenters (including ignite talks) and panels via polling or questions.
-These are steps forward, but still represent the “sage-on-a-stage” approach to learning.
+These are steps forward, but still represent the “sage-on-the-stage” approach to learning.

 What is interesting about the Long Conversation format is the approach that each presenter has something to share, but also something to learn from another presenter.
 Through curation of speaker selection, each speaker provides a link between ideas to flesh out their own understanding, which acts as an intermediary for the audience’s own learning.
 Through this manner, each binary “hop” happens through paired learning, which can then flesh out increasingly complex themes such as sustainability.